cap-js-community/odata-v2-adapter/README.md

 ### Build Task

-CDS OData V2 Adapter includes an CDS build task, that allows to prepare the OData V2 EDMX files for MTX sidecar app.
+CDS OData V2 adapter includes an CDS build task, that allows to prepare the OData V2 EDMX files for MTX sidecar app.
 The build task is automatically active, in case project is running in multi-tenant context including MTX sidecar.
 It can be deactivated using option `cds.cov2ap.build: false`.